My name is Pippa, I’m 23 years old, and I’m based in Yorkshire.

 From publishing my first post in January 2017, I’ve had more opportunities than I ever thought could come from a personal blog, and I couldn’t be more thankful.
 Particular highlights of the last two years include the release of our own charity book, being a finalist for the Jane Tomlinson Woman of Courage Award at Yorkshire Women of Achievement 2017, and recently being named a #BeInspired Champion at this year’s Olivier Awards– nothing will ever top the day that Catherine Tate talked about my blog on the telly.

 I now consult with regional and West End theatre productions, produce bookish content with renowned UK authors and publishing houses, and there’s nothing I love more than attending blogger lifestyle events with some of my favourite brands.
-My combined following is nearing 10,000 people all over the world and my reach can often exceed over 110,000 impressions per month.
-Most importantly of all, I’m so privileged to have the kindest, most thoughtful online community of support: the fact that people actually take the time to read my posts and engage with them still baffles me every single day.
+My combined following has surpassed 10,000 people all over the world and my reach can often exceed over 110,000 impressions per month.
+Most importantly, I’m so privileged to have the kindest, most thoughtful online community of support: the fact that people actually take the time to read my posts and engage with them still baffles me every single day.